 Emilia Romagna Emilia Romagna runs across the top of the Italian peninsula, south of the Po River, from the Adriatic Sea almost to the west coast.
 Its capital and largest city is Bologna.
 Tourists know Emilia Romagna as a food mecca, including the cities of Bologna, Modena, Reggio Emilia, and Parma.
 In the wine world, Emilia Romagna is best known for the once wildly popular fizzy red wines made from Lambrusco, which are making a strong comeback.
 It has 2 DOCGs, 19 DOCs (see map), and 9 IGPs.
-In 2015, Emilia Romagna produced 7.4 million hl (82 million cases) of wine, the third most of any Italian region (after Veneto and Puglia).
+In 2016, Emilia Romagna produced more than 7 million hl (78.2 million cases) of wine, the third most of any Italian region (after Veneto and Puglia).
 The region’s primary grape varieties are Trebbiano (30%), Lambrusco (18%), and Sangiovese (16%).